pseuxide/pseuxide.github.io/_tabs/about.md

 ## Whoami

-I'm pseuxide a web engineer and hobbyist reverse engineer working at Omotesando, Tokyo.
+I'm vxcall a web engineer and hobbyist reverse engineer working at Omotesando, Tokyo.

 I began exploring reverse engineering in 2020.
 Although my journey has been intermittent, I continue to delve into it whenever I can.